 - Delicious - The tomatoes balance well with the yogurt, making this an incredibly delicious dish.

-- Texture - While the recipe is soft and easy to eat, there is enough texture here that will challenge your toddler.
+- Texture - While the recipe is soft and easy to eat, there is also enough texture.

 - Full of flavors - The mild spices add so much flavor to the dish!